dev-cafe/blog/about.md

 coding.

-## Is is OK to make suggestions or even submit posts or ideas?
+## Is it OK to make suggestions or even submit posts or ideas?

 Absolutely!

-## Is is OK to just join for coffee?
+## Is it OK to just join for coffee?

 Yes!